salesforce/lwc/packages/lwc/README.md

 Lightning Web Components (LWC) is a blazing fast, enterprise-grade web components foundation for building user interfaces.
-LWC is a thin layer around the low-level Web Components APIs.
+LWC provides a simple authoring format for UI Components.
+LWC compiles this authoring format into low-level Web Component APIs.
 The `lwc` package is the main entry point for dependencies.

 -   Develop components quickly and declaratively using HTML, JavaScript, and CSS.
 -   Develop accessible components so that everyone can understand and navigate your app.